SalmanRavoof/salcodes/README.md

 # salcodes
 A WordPress plugin to show how shortcodes work.
 This demo plugin is a companion piece to [Kinsta's ultimate guide on shortcodes](https://kinsta.com/blog/wordpress-shortcodes/).
-It includes 3 unique examples with increasing complexities are used to demonstrate how different types of shortcodes are created.
+It includes 3 unique examples with increasing complexities, demonstrating how different types of shortcodes are created.

 ## 1. Output the Current Year
 - **Shortcode Tag:** [current_year]